zshakirova/cse15l-lab-reports/LabReport4.md

  ![Image](screen6.png)

-Summary: Run the tests, demonstrating that they fail The user changes the directory to the cloned repository and executes a test script ("test.sh") by running the "bash" command followed by "test.sh".
+Summary: Run the tests, demonstrating that they fail.
+The user changes the directory to the cloned repository and executes a test script ("test.sh") by running the "bash" command followed by "test.sh".
 The purpose is to showcase that the tests currently fail.

 Step 7: